-cogniBIT's traffic agent models perceive, think and act like humans.
+Our patent-pending cogniBOT™ AI architecture realistically simulates how humans perceive, think, and act.
 They reproduce the entire sensorimotor chain of information processing including all limitations of human perception and behavior in traffic.

 Human behavior emerges from a complex sequence of processing steps in the central nervous system.
-Many of these are highly relevant for traffic situations.
+Many of these are highly relevant for traffic situations and are explicitly simulated by the cogniBOT™ architecture.
 The following examples illustrate how characteristics and limitations of human information processing influence behavior in traffic.

 When driving a car, visual perception is the #1 sense for gathering relevant information.
 Important characteristics of human vision are its limited visual field and the non-uniform distribution of photoreceptors in the eyes, allowing for sharp vision only in a small central area of about 2°, the fovea.
 Humans compensate for these limitations by purposefully directing their gaze towards relevant objects or events.
 Nevertheless, in the context of road traffic, other road users can be overlooked or distances can be overestimated, resulting in critical situations.

 Eye movements are essential to orient our gaze towards important objects in our visual field.
 Where we direct our gaze is tightly coupled to our attention.
 On the one hand, salient stimuli attract our attention in a bottom-up manner.
 On the other hand, humans can volitionally orient their attention towards relevant objects or events.